2010 New Jersey elections

 Elections were held in New Jersey on Tuesday, November 2, 2010.
 Primary elections were held on June 8, 2010.

 Federal

-United States Senate

-Neither Senate seat was up for election in 2010.

 United States House

 All 13 New Jersey seats in the United States House of Representatives were up for election in 2010.
+Republicans gained one seat, thereby reducing Democrats to a 7-6 majority in the delegation, despite losing the popular vote.

 State

-No state offices were up for election in 2010.

 State Senate

 On February 19, 2010, Bill Baroni resigned his New Jersey Senate seat to be a member of the Port Authority Board.
 His resignation triggered a special election for the 14th legislative district, which includes portions of Mercer and Middlesex counties.
 Democratic Assemblywoman Linda Greenstein was elected over Republican Tom Goodwin, who had been appointed to fill the vacant seat.